 The New Year is traditionally focused on breaking habits - quitting smoking, spending less, eating at home more and so on.
 But what if you want to build a better habit?
-Research says it's easier to replace something with a new habit versus just stopping something cold turkey.
+It man seem it's easier to replace something with a new habit versus just stopping something cold turkey.
 And in a recent podcast, tech addiction specialist Tristan Harris shared a proven formula to build your next healthy habit.

 As Harris explains on the Tim Ferriss podcast, you first need the motivation to change your behavior.